 Where is Kunstmuseum Thun

 Kunstmuseum Thun is located along the northern riverside of the Aare River, near the old bridge.
 However, the museum’s entrance is on the other side of the building along Hofstettenstrasse street.
 It is a 7-minute walk from the Thun train station, passing the Thun island in the middle of the Aare River.

 Kunstmuseum Thun emphasizes the works of regional artists creating Swiss pop art, landscapes, and graphic works.
 It has a plethora of artwork collections from municipal and private donations.

 The museum does not place the artwork in a permanent exhibition.
 Though it houses thousands of artworks (around 7000), most are not all displayed in public.
 They are kept in a secret depot that can’t be accessed by anyone.

 Kunstmuseum Thun is closed every Monday.
 From Tuesday to Sunday, it is open from 10 in the morning until 5 in the afternoon.
 However, Wednesdays are “special,” the opening hours are extended for another two hours until 7 in the evening.

 This stopover castle destination is called Hunegg Castle.
-And it is a castle that also has the Swiss Heritage Sate of National Significance title.
+And it is a castle that also has the Swiss Heritage Site of National Significance title.
 Visiting Hunegg castle is a thing to do in Thun.

 What’s Hunegg Castle all about?

 However, the superb interiors and the meticulous upkeeping made the castle a compelling place to visit.
-The visitors mostly say that Hunegg Castle can bring you back to the 1900s.
+The visitors mostly say Hunegg Castle can bring you back to the 1900s.
 The rooms and the fixtures inside are so maintained that they appear like the owner just left yesterday.